SIRIUS project. I. Star formation models for star-by-star simulations of star clusters and galaxy formation: Conclusions

 \section{Conclusions}

-This study has developed a new model of star formation for star-by-star simulations.
+This study has developed and tested a model of star formation for star-by-star simulations.
 In this model, we stochastically sample the IMF and assign the sampled mass to a newly formed star particle.
 We have updated the Chemical Evolution Library (CELib) to easily sample the assumed IMFs.

 In this model, gas particles are converted into star particles in two ways.
 If a mass of one gas particle is more massive than that of a star particle, the gas particle is spawned to form the new star particle.
 In the opposite case, a star particle is formed by combining mass from surrounding gas particles.